 The Company's financial statements are prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of obligations in the normal course of business.
 However, the Company has not demonstrated the ability to generate enough revenues to date to cover operating expenses and has accumulated losses to date.
-This condition, among others, raises substantial doubt about the ability of the Company to continue as a going concern for one year from the date the financial statements are issued.
+This condition, among others, raise substantial doubt about the ability of the Company to continue as a going concern for one year from the date the financial statements are issued.

-In view of these matters, continuation as a going concern is dependent upon continued operations of the Company, which in turn is dependent upon the Company's ability to meet its financial requirements, raise additional capital, and the success of its future operations.
+In view of these matters, continuation as a going concern is dependent upon continued operations of the Company, which in turn is dependent upon the Company's ability to, meets its financial requirements, raise additional capital, and the success of its future operations.
 The financial statements do not include any adjustments to the amount and classification of assets and liabilities that may be necessary should the Company not continue as a going concern.

-Management plans to fund operations of the Company through third-party and related party debt/advances, private placement of restricted securities and the issuance of stock in a public offering until such a time as a business combination or other profitable investment may be achieved.
-There currently is a plan in place to take the Company public in an IPO transaction in the first half of 2023.
+Management plans to fund operations of the Company through advances from existing shareholders, private placement of restricted securities and the issuance of stock in a public offering until such a time as a business combination or other profitable investment may be achieved.
+There currently is a plan in place to take the Company public in an IPO transaction toward the end of 2022.
 Management believes that this plan provides an opportunity for the Company to continue as a going concern.